RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 Interpretation: <br>
 It is clear that multiple layers of companies are used against Amber Heard.
 Similar to the investigations of money-laundering, cyber criminal activities can similarly 'clean' in layers.
+<br>For example, layers can be used to trivialize, to hide the cyber crime activities.
-As seen in other case examples e.g., against actresses, models, socialites, and partners of atheletes, the Natural Language of these operations are similar as are their capabilities of paying hundreds of thousands to millions for these operations against women in these conditions.
+<br>As seen in other case examples e.g., against actresses, models, socialites, and partners of atheletes, the Natural Language of these operations are similar as are their capabilities of paying hundreds of thousands to millions for these operations against women in these conditions.
 <br>Secondly, it's extreme monitoring with coercive control and domestic abuse by partners to not allow these women to move onto others.
 Private services and 'fixers' specialize in harming women who are partners of these figures.
 It's abuse of process and intimidation to threaten with death, destruction.
 - Sports accounts were not only seen by the cyber intelligence reseacher in April 2021 (Arsenal sports network), but also show in like-bots analysis.
 Clustering is a method to find similar topics, banners, and profile images.
 - Many accounts, retweets, and amplifications surround threatening Amber Heard with state-actions, which correlates to the distraction of having Adam Waldman hired by John C. Depp II.
 It is true that these operations are far more volumnious than e.g., against Rose McGowan (thousands of bots), Ashley Morgan Smithline, Brittany Murphy, or Meghan Markle (See folder - Other Case Examples).